Kavaeric/p700/codex/Terran_Federation.md

 War ended in 507 with the signing of [Terran Accord](Terran_Accord.html).
 Shortly thereafter, the modern Terran Federation was founded with its capital based in Geneva.

-In 663, Terran surveyers first observed [Vilousian civilisation](Vilousian_Republic.html) on [Tal](Tal.html).
+In 663, Terran surveyors first observed [Vilousian civilisation](Vilousian_Republic.html) on [Tal](Tal.html).
 After [second contact](Vilousian_contact.html) in 689, the Terran Federation assisted with the integration of Vilousian society with the wider galaxy.